Seven Ways to Stronger Oversight of Supply Chain Risk

 4. Hold suppliers to the same level of accountability.
 The rigor of company processes for identifying, sourcing, measuring, monitoring, and reducing third-party relationship risks should be proportionate to the level of risk and complexity of those relationships.
 With respect to legislative and regulatory developments regarding disclosure of the actions a company has voluntarily undertaken to remove labor abuses from its supply chains, companies should seek the advice of counsel as to the status of these developments and the jurisdictions and circumstances in which they apply.
 Given this environment, a case can be made for adopting and enforcing a supply chain code of conduct—especially for vendors authorized to act as agents on behalf of the organization.
 Coupled with a code of ethics that details the principles and values by which the company operates, a code of conduct might address topics such as human rights, health and safety standards, environmental sustainability standards, ethical and responsible business behavior, and cybersecurity standards.

 5. Conduct periodic third-party audits.
 A supply chain code of conduct is only as good as the vendors who sign it.
-That’s why a cost-effective third-party audit process is Such audits may be integral to the due diligence associated with vendor selection and onboarding.
+That’s why a cost-effective third-party audit process is important.
+Such audits may be integral to the due diligence associated with vendor selection and onboarding.
 Conducted on a periodic basis, third-party audits may focus on: selected internal controls, such as cybersecurity; vendor performance against contract specifications; and compliance with laws and regulations.
 The audits may also be conducted before contract renewals.

 6. Monitor supplier risk and performance over the life of the contract.
 The risk environment is not static over the life of the contract.
 All suppliers should be segmented based on factors such as risk, the level of spend, criticality, and alternatives in the market.
 The segmentation should drive the level of preselection due diligence, the contracting strategy, and the level and frequency of monitoring through contract duration.
 Ideally all facets of contract and supplier risk are addressed through performance reporting, including early warning alerts before it’s too late to act on a timely basis.